AesysSRL/ngx-rating/README.md

 # **ngx-rating**

-#### The ultimate rating bar library for Angular
+#### The ultimate rating bar library for Angular & Ionic

 This component is built having in mind flexibility and simplicity, our goal is to let yourself having the rating bar you want with no effort.
-It is fully usable with Angular Reactive Forms, so it's easy to track user actions and modify displayed value at runtime.
+It is fully usable with Angular & Ionic Reactive Forms, so it's easy to track user actions and modify displayed value at runtime.

 ![Preview](projects/ngx-rating/assets/preview.gif)